-i.
-Counsellors are responsible for setting and monitoring boundaries throughout the counselling sessions and will make explicit to clients that counselling is a formal and contracted relationship and nothing else.
+- Counsellors are responsible for setting and monitoring boundaries throughout the counselling sessions and will make explicit to clients that counselling is a formal and contracted relationship and nothing else. - ii.
+The counselling relationship must not be concurrent with a supervisory, training, or other form of relationship (sexual or non-sexual).

-- ii.
-The counselling relationship must not be concurrent with a supervisory, training or other form of relationship (sexual or non-sexual). - (b) With Former Clients - i.
-Counsellors remain accountable for relationships with former clients and must exercise caution over entering into friendships, business relationships, training, supervising and other relationships.
+(b With Former Clients

+- i.
+Counsellors remain accountable for relationships with former clients and must exercise caution over entering into friendships, business relationships, training, supervising, and other relationships.
 Any changes in relationships must be discussed in counselling supervision.
-The decision about any change(s) in relationships with former clients should take into account whether the issues and power dynamics presented during the counselling relationship have been resolved.
-Section 3.9 (b) ii below is also of relevance here. - ii.
+The decision about any change(s) in relationships with former clients, should take into account whether the issues and power dynamics presented during the counselling relationship have been resolved.
+Section 4.9 (b) ii below is also of relevance here. - ii.
 Counsellors are prohibited from sexual activity with all current and former clients for a minimum of two years from cessation of counselling.

-4.10 Dual and Multiple Roles
+4.11 Dual and Multiple Roles

-Where possible, Registered Counsellors are to avoid dual or even multiple roles with clients.
-For example, slipping between the roles of teacher, coach and counsellor, bartering services with clients and friends, offering payment breaks to clients (thus, becoming a creditor), providing counselling services to friends and family, engaging in a social (platonic) relationship with a client, accepting gifts from clients or going into business with clients.
+Where possible, Registered Counsellors are to avoid dual or multiple roles with clients.
+For example, slipping between the roles of teacher, coach, and counsellor, bartering services with clients and friends, offering payment breaks to clients (thus, becoming a creditor), providing counselling services to friends and family, engaging in a social (platonic) relationship with a client, accepting gifts from clients or going into business with clients.

 In rural and regional areas particularly, dual roles are difficult to avoid.
-A Registered Counsellor may have clients that include their local banker, school teachers - where their children attend - and local restauranteurs, where they dine.
-Thus, Registered Counsellors are encouraged to discuss this within professional supervision for the impact of dual roles can be pervasive and difficult to spot.
+A Registered Counsellor may have clients that include their local banker, school teachers from where their children attend the local school, and local restauranteurs associated with places where they dine.
+Thus, Registered Counsellors are encouraged to discuss this within professional supervision: for the impact of dual roles can be pervasive and difficult to spot.

-Dual relationships create boundary problems and ethical concerns.
-Playing a single role as a counsellor can be difficult, and Registered Counsellors will often have to wrestle the temptation to step into another role.
+Dual relationships carry significant potential risk to create boundary problems and trigger ethical concerns.
+Playing a single role as a Counsellor can be difficult, and Registered Counsellors will often have to wrestle the temptation to step into another role.
 While appropriate dual roles might be beneficial when managed thoughtfully, there is a risk of perceived exploitation.

-4.11 Competence
+4.12 Competence